Written by Hazel Secco, CFP®, CDFA®

 - If you’re eligible for an HSA, work toward the annual IRS contribution limits: $4,400 for self-only coverage and $8,750 for family coverage in 2026.

 - If cash flow allows, consider paying current medical expenses out of pocket or with your FSA and let your HSA stay invested.
-Keep receipts so you have the option to reimburse yourself later if necessary.

 #5: Severance and Insurance Benefits